 There is a separate signal handler for floating-point exceptions.
-The option -fp_trap turns on the floating-point trap at runtime, and the routine can be used in-line.
+The option -fp_trap turns on the floating-point trap at runtime, and the routine can be used within a program.
 A flag of PETSC_FP_TRAP_ON indicates that floating-point exceptions should be trapped, while a value of PETSC_FP_TRAP_OFF (the default) indicates that they should be ignored.
-Note that on certain machines, in particular the IBM RS/6000, trapping is very expensive.

 '''

-PetscSetFPTrap(PetscFPTrap flag);
+PetscFPTrapPush(PetscFPTrap flag);

 '''